vflour/lpso-unity-project/README.md

 3. Contact information

-My discord is vflour#0847 if you need to talk to me.
+My Discord is Daoko#7657 if you need to talk to me.